makeform/nest/README.md

 Since a parent widget can receive notifications when its nested fields change, it's possible to define a rule object in the parent that reacts to changes in its children - effectively enabling bottom-up conditional control.

 However, referencing nested fields using an array of strings in the src field is not currently supported.
 This feature is planned for a future update.

+## Custom Init

+The `init` function that is sent into `init.nest` will be called after `@makeform/nest` is inited with the widget object as `this` and internal `obj` passed as parameter, which contains following fields:

+ - `activeKey`: key of the active tab, if widget is tab-based.
+ - `entry`: an object storing each entry of this widget
+   - in list mode, the entry key will be used as its key in this object
+   - in object mode, check `active-key` for its key in `entry`.
+ - `fields`: fields meta provided by child block.

+Except fields list above, please consider all other fields as internal and prevent using them.

 ## License